yuvalmGS/gigaspaces-wiki-jekyll/xap97/installation-guide.markdown

 #### Setting up your IDE

-Open your favorite java IDE (Eclipse, IntelliJ IDEA, etc), Create a new project, and add all the jars from `{{ site.latest_gshome_dirname }}/lib/required` to the project's classpath.
+Open your favorite java IDE (Eclipse, IntelliJ IDEA, etc), Create a new project, and add all the jars from `{%version gshome-directory %}/lib/required` to the project's classpath.